So, How Long Does The COVID Vaccine Actually Last?

 Advertisement

-The Moderna vaccine also appears to remain effective in fighting against COVID-19 for at least six months after the second shot, according to an April 6 report in The New England Journal of Medicine.
+The Moderna vaccine also appears to remain effective in fighting against COVID-19 for at least six months after the second shot, according to a 6th April report in The New England Journal of Medicine.
 The vaccine showed a 94% efficacy in the company's own phase 3 trial, in which 33 adults were tested.
 Moderna will continue to monitor the subjects' antibody levels in the coming months.

 What will these findings mean for future booster shots and prolonging the vaccine’s effectiveness?
 Given the still very new nature of this data, medical experts just aren’t sure yet.